Ogano

 These foals have all convinced in canter.
 And that really impressed us here.
 Beautiful types, easy-going, a modern jumper breeding sire as we would like to see."

 In addition to the winning foal of the 9th Lemwerder Foal Championships, the winning foal of the 11th Lemwerder Foal Championships also has Ogano for a sire.
-The colt, bred by Werner Weddehage from Nikolausdorf, descends from Ogano x Landor S x Zeus.
+The colt, bred by Werner Weddehage from Nikolausdorf, descends from Ogano - Landor S - Zeus.